msveshnikov/ai-coach/docs/email_campaign.md

 Dear [Coach's Name],

 Are you ready to transform the way you coach and develop athletes?
-Introducing our cutting-edge Training Management System, powered by AI and designed specifically for forward-thinking coaches and clubs.
+Introducing our cutting-edge Coach AI, powered by AI and designed specifically for forward-thinking coaches and clubs.

 What makes us different? • Personalized AI-driven training recommendations • Comprehensive exercise